-Amazon has a new Echo accessory that turns your Echo speaker into a voice-controlled speakerphone.
+(Pocket-lint) - Amazon has a new Echo accessory that turns your Echo speaker into a voice-controlled speakerphone: the Echo Connect.

-It's called Echo Connect, and before it came along, you could only make calls from one Echo speaker to another Echo speaker, kind of like an intercom system.
-But now, you can call a contact from your phone's address book, another landline number such as local businesses, and even place international and emergency calls.
+Before it came along, you could only make calls from one Echo speaker to another Echo speaker, like an intercom system.
+Now, with Connect, you can call a contact from your phone's address book, another landline number such as local biz, and place international and emergency calls.

 Here's everything you need to know about Echo Connect.

 What is Echo Connect?

 Amazon now offers "Alexa Gadgets", which are Echo-branded accessories.
 One of the first gadgets is Echo Connect.
 It connects to your existing phone line or VoIP and allows your Echo speaker to act as a speakerphone.
 You can ask Alexa via your Echo device to call anyone, and it'll dial him or her through your Echo Connect using your phone landline.
 It even handles international and emergency calls.